kennytilton/mxtodomvc/documentation/BuildingTodoMVC.md

         :date (.toDateString date))
       (subs date start end))))
 ````
+Now let's work through the bullets above and see how they are manifested in the code above.

 #### 1. automatic state management: our first dataflow
 > "Any component that uses an atom is automagically re-rendered when its value changes." -- [Reagent](https://reagent-project.github.io/)

 > "Anything that can be derived from the application state, should be derived.
 Automatically." -- the [MobX](https://github.com/mobxjs/mobx) philosophy

 On every interval, the imperative `mset!>` feeds the browser clock epoch into the application Matrix `clock` property.
 The child string content of the DIV gets regenerated because `clock` changed.
 In code we will learn about later, mxWeb knows to reset the innerHTML of the DOM element corresponding to our proxy DIV.
-Hello, dataflow.

 > "Cells automatically and consistently propagate data dependency changes" -- [Hoplon/Javelin](https://github.com/hoplon/hoplon/wiki/Hoplon-Overview)
 #### 2. transparent state management